In This Article

 While DNA is able to self-replicate, RNA cannot.
 RNA is synthesized into DNA as needed.

-DNA is more stable because its deoxyribose sugar has one less oxygen-containing hydroxyl group.
+Between the nucleic acids, DNA is more stable because its deoxyribose sugar has one less oxygen-containing hydroxyl group.
 On the other hand, RNA has ribose sugar and is more reactive compared to DNA.
 Thus, DNA is considered a better genetic material than RNA.

 Yes.
 RNA and DNA have three similar nitrogenous bases: Cytosine (C), Adenine (A), and Guanine.
 They also have phosphate backbones where the bases are attached.